Joseph-George1/Airse/README.md

-## AirSecure
+## Airse
 (DEMO)

-AirSecure is a Python-based wireless network security toolkit that provides a comprehensive set of tools for scanning, monitoring, and securing WiFi networks.
+Airse is a Python-based wireless network security toolkit that provides a comprehensive set of tools for scanning, monitoring, and securing WiFi networks.

 ## Features